SapirOhava/review-queue/readme.md

 - loading indicators
 - error handling

-Styling uses **Tailwind CSS and shadcn‑vue components**.

 ---

 # 3. Assumptions

-Some assumptions were made due to the intentionally open‑ended nature of the assignment.
+Some assumptions were made due to the intentionally open-ended nature of the assignment.

-- A single reviewer is assumed (no authentication implemented)
+- A single reviewer is assumed, so authentication was not implemented
 - Items are assumed to be simple text submissions
 - The moderation heuristic is only a suggestion and does not automatically enforce decisions
 - Only three review states exist (`pending`, `approved`, `rejected`)
 - The reviewer can only review an item once
+- The application is intended for local development/demo use rather than production deployment

 ---